“Roots” Guidelines for WSFMA Member Markets

 The Washington State Farmers Market Association’s mission is to support vibrant and sustainable farmers markets in Washington State through member services, education and advocacy.

 Across the State of Washington, Farmers Markets operate in every type of community-cities, suburbs, and rural areas.
-They vary in size and business structure according to their location.
+They vary in size and business structure according to their location and their community.
 Regardless of the Market’s location or the number of vendors, Washington State consumers have the same expectations, and it is these expectations that every Farmers Market should meet if it truly intends to be successful in its goals:

 - A Farmers Market is where a grower can sell directly to the consumer and is most likely the small farmer’s best opportunity to profit from their land and efforts; and